Awesome-Technologies/synapse-admin/README.md

 This project is built using [Rekit Studio](https://rekit.js.org/).

-Use `npm install` after cloning this repo.
+Use `yarn install` after cloning this repo.

-Use `npm start` to launch the IDE.
+Use `yarn start` to launch the IDE.